Scheduled MonumentsEnglandThe Poultry Cross

 What is The Poultry Cross?

-The Poultry Cross is a medieval market cross located in Salisbury, Wiltshire, standing as one of the finest examples of fourteenth-century civic architecture in England.
+The Poultry Cross is a medieval market cross located in Salisbury, Wiltshire, which dates from the late fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005661.

 Who is responsible for protecting The Poultry Cross?